AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 This setup ensures that no manual switching is required — the correct database engine is selected automatically depending on the environment, and incompatible options are safely excluded when using SQLite.

 [Back To Top](#table-of-contents)

 ---

-Absolutely, Alexey — here’s a clean and professional section you can add to your `README.md` that documents the Django apps used in your **InkwellBlog** project.
-It includes a structured table with concise descriptions of each app’s purpose:

----